brandur/sorg/content/drafts/interfaces.md

 An ex-colleague who is a major JavaScript pundit recently called me out on Twitter for gross hyperbole after I claimed that Slack (an Electron-based app) regularly takes 30+ seconds to open with three teams.
-I sent over a 45 second video of opening slack and loading each of my teams in succession.
+I sent over a video of opening slack and loading each of my teams in succession.
+It was 45 seconds long.
 He replied that this was obviously just networking code being untimely and has nothing to do with HTML, Node, or Electron.
-That may or may not be so (I suspect the latter), but to an end user like me, it doesn't matter.
+That may or may not be so, but to an end user like me, it doesn't matter.

 <figure>
   <p>